MarticaIda/calculator/README.md

     You need to figure out how to store all the values and call the operate function with them.
 Don’t feel bad if it takes you a while to figure out the logic.

-Gotchas: watch out for and fix these bugs if they show up in your code:
+## Gotchas

-    Users should be able to string together several operations and get the right answer, with each pair of numbers being evaluated at a time.
+- [x] Users should be able to string together several operations and get the right answer, with each pair of numbers being evaluated at a time.
 For example, 12 + 7 - 5 * 3 = should yield 42.
 An example of the behavior we’re looking for would be this student solution.

-    Your calculator should not evaluate more than a single pair of numbers at a time.
+- [x] Your calculator should not evaluate more than a single pair of numbers at a time.
 Example: you press a number button (12), followed by an operator button (+), a second number button (7), and finally a second operator button (-).
 Your calculator should then do the following: first, evaluate the first pair of numbers (12 + 7), second, display the result of that calculation (19), and finally, use that result (19) as the first number in your new calculation, along with the next operator (-).

-    You should round answers with long decimals so that they don’t overflow the screen.
+- [x] You should round answers with long decimals so that they don’t overflow the screen.

-    Pressing = before entering all of the numbers or an operator could cause problems!
+- [x] Pressing = before entering all of the numbers or an operator could cause problems!

-    Pressing “clear” should wipe out any existing data.. make sure the user is really starting fresh after pressing “clear”.
+- [x] Pressing “clear” should wipe out any existing data.. make sure the user is really starting fresh after pressing “clear”.

-    Display a snarky error message if the user tries to divide by 0… and don’t let it crash your calculator!
+- [x] Display a snarky error message if the user tries to divide by 0… and don’t let it crash your calculator!

-Extra Credit
+## Extra Credit

-    Users can get floating point numbers if they do the math required to get one, but they can’t type them in yet.
+- [x] Users can get floating point numbers if they do the math required to get one, but they can’t type them in yet.
 Add a . button and let users input decimals!
 Make sure you don’t let them type more than one though: 12.3.56.5.
 It is hard to do math on these numbers. (disable the decimal button if there’s already one in the display).

-    Make it look nice!
+- [x] Make it look nice!
 This is a great project to practice your CSS skills.
 At least make the operations a different color from the keypad buttons.

-    Add a “backspace” button, so the user can undo if they click the wrong number.
+- [x] Add a “backspace” button, so the user can undo if they click the wrong number.

-    Add keyboard support!
+- [x] Add keyboard support!